alpha-jacobshih/notes/heroku/heroku_notes.md

 * enter the container.

     ```
-    docker exec -it herokugo sh
+    docker exec -it herokugo bash
     ```

 * stop and remove the container.